Jered Weaver: 2011

-Weaver picked up right where he left off the 2010 season, serving as the Angels' ace along with co-ace Dan Haren.
-Weaver posted a 6-0 record and a 0.99 ERA in his first six starts, setting a major league record for first pitcher to reach 6 wins by April 25.
-Weaver struck out a career-high 15 batters on April 10, 2011, in a game against the Toronto Blue Jays.
-Weaver became the second pitcher in major league history to win his sixth game in just his team's twenty-third game, which tied him with Randy Johnson in 2002.
+Weaver picked up right where he left off the 2010 season, serving as a co-ace along with Dan Haren.
+Weaver posted a 6–0 record and a 0.99 ERA in his first six starts, setting a major league record for first pitcher to reach 6 wins by April 25, 2011.
+Weaver struck out a career-high 15 batters on April 10, in a game against the Toronto Blue Jays.
+Weaver became the second pitcher in major league history to win his sixth game in just his team's 23rd game, which tied him with Randy Johnson in 2002.

 Through the All-Star break on July 10, Weaver had an 11–4 record and 1.86 ERA in 140.1 innings, complemented by 120 strikeouts, just 31 walks, and a WHIP of 0.91.
 In July, Weaver's fellow players elected him to his second All-Star Game.
-On July 11, manager Ron Washington announced that Weaver would start the 2011 All-Star Game for the American League.
-In his one scoreless inning of work at the All-Star Game, Weaver had one strikeout (Carlos Beltrán), one walk (Matt Kemp) and no hits.
+On July 11, manager Ron Washington announced that Weaver would start the All-Star Game for the AL. In his one scoreless inning of work at the All-Star Game, Weaver had one strikeout (Carlos Beltrán), one walk (Matt Kemp) and no hits.

 On July 31, in a game against the Detroit Tigers, Weaver gave up a solo home-run to Carlos Guillén who watched the home-run and then stared at Weaver as he flipped his bat, upsetting Weaver.
 Weaver exchanged words with Guillen as he made his trot around the bags, and the home plate umpire issued warnings to both dugouts.
 The first pitch to the next batter, Alex Avila, was thrown just over Avila's head.
-Avila ducked, and Weaver was immediately ejected from the game by home-plate umpire Hunter Wendelstedt, along with Angels Manager Mike Scioscia.
+Avila ducked, and Weaver was immediately ejected from the game by home-plate umpire Hunter Wendelstedt, along with Angels manager Mike Scioscia.
 Weaver was suspended for six games because of the incident.

-In August 2011, Jered Weaver signed an $85 million contract with the Angels for 5 years.
-Weaver finished the 2011 season with an 18–8 record and a 2.41 earned run average, which was edged out by Justin Verlander's 2.40 for the American League lead and was the lowest ERA by an Angel since Chuck Finley's 2.40 in 1990.
-He finished 2nd in the AL Cy Young Voting.
+In August, Jered Weaver signed a five-year, $85 million contract extension with the Angels.
+He finished the 2011 season with an 18–8 record and a 2.41 earned run average, which was edged out by Justin Verlander's 2.40 for the American League lead and was the lowest ERA by an Angel since Chuck Finley's 2.40 in 1990.
+He finished second in the AL Cy Young Voting.